We use our proprietary methodology to produce these rankings. Learn more →

 Winter Park, Florida

-Full Sail University’s online Bachelor of Science in Game Design can be taken as an online degree, and focuses on four major topics:
+Full Sail University's online Bachelor of Science in Game Design can be taken as an online or on-campus degree.
+This program focuses on four major topics:

 • production methodologies